limegimlet/covid_dataviz/confined.md

 # Confinement: the impact so far

-We are starting to see modest decreases in incidence rates for both general population and the elderly.
+Nov 12: We are starting to see modest decreases in incidence rates, but barely any for ICU saturation.

-Not surprisingly, the decreases are unfolding in the same order they increased: first `incid_tous`, followed by `incid_70+`, with `rea%` trailing by a wide margin.
+* **The heatmaps below show daily percentage change since Oct 28 2020**, after which France began its second confinement.

+* **Departments appear in descending order**: the department with the greatest decrease or increase since confinement began is the first listed.

+* Changes in incidence rates are **net of changes in testing rates**.
+For clarity, raw % changes for both are shown in the hoverbox.

-<blockquote><b>Note the scale at right for each heatmap</b>: it varies widely for each.
-Also, the scale for decreases is more modest than that of increases, especially for `rea%`.
-In other words, we've got a ways to go still.</blockquote>
+* Note the color scale to the right of each heatmap: it varies widely for each.

+* Also, note that the scale for decreases is more modest than that of increases, especially for `rea%`. **In other words, we've still got a ways to go**.

 ## Incidence rate decreases

-Interestingly, most of the Ile-de-France departments are at the top.
-The Nord department (containing Lille) has also seen incidence rate drop quickly.

 {% raw %}<iframe width="900" height="1100" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/203.embed?showlink=false"></iframe>{% endraw %}

 ## Incidence rate increases

-It's saddening to see Territoire de Belfort (Mulhouse) at the top: as location of France's first super-spreader event, it's the department with the highest per capita death toll from the first wave.

-While case numbers rose over the summer Grand Est and Territoire de Belfort stayed relatively low; I had supposed that the population, as in northern Italy, was so marked by the first wave that it was easier to respect les gestes barrières.

 {% raw %}<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/205.embed?showlink=false"></iframe>{% endraw %}

 ## Elderly incidence rate decreases

-At the top are mostly rural areas, but Paris and Seine-Saint-Denis make an appearance here too.

-{% raw %}<iframe width="900" height="900" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/207.embed?showlink=false"></iframe>{% endraw %}
+_Coming soon._

 ## Elderly incidence rate increases

-{% raw %}<iframe width="900" height="900" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/209.embed?showlink=false"></iframe>{% endraw %}
+_Coming soon._

 ## ICU saturation decreases